-- Add the remaining chunk of chocolate to the bowl of melted chocolate, and stir gently to incorporate.
+- Add the remaining chunk of chocolate.
+Place it in the bowl of melted chocolate, and stir gently to incorporate.
 Stir almost constantly to melt the big chunk.
-I like to use an almost scraping motion against the block of chocolate, to incorporate it into the melted chocolate.
+Use an almost scraping motion against the block of chocolate to incorporate it into the melted chocolate.
 The warm chocolate will melt the chopped chocolate, and the newly added chocolate will bring down the temperature of the warm chocolate.

 - Cool the chocolate to 90 F/32 C for dark chocolate or 87 F/30 C for milk or white chocolate.
 Continue to stir the chocolate while it cools, until you reach the prescribed temperature.

 - Test the chocolate's temper.
-Smear a small spoonful of chocolate on a piece of parchment paper or waxed paper, and watch it to see if it sets.
+Smear a small spoonful of chocolate on a piece of parchment paper or wax paper, and watch it to see if it sets.
 Properly tempered chocolate should begin to set in just a few minutes.
 You will first see it lose its shine and take on a slightly more matte look, then it will start to set around the edges.
-At cool room temperature, a streak of tempered chocolate should set within four to six minutes.
-If it doesn't appear to be tempered, continue to stir and cool the chocolate for another one to two degrees, then test it again.
+At cool room temperature, a streak of tempered chocolate should set within 4 to 6 minutes.
+If it doesn't appear to be tempered, continue to stir and cool the chocolate for another 1 to 2 degrees, then test it again.
 Different brands of chocolate and different environmental conditions sometimes require slightly different tempering temperatures.